 Note: This article is about the huge geologic formation known as the Grand Staircase (graphic above); the Grand Staircase-Escalante National Monument in Utah is a different topic (on the National Parks menu).
 It seems to me that no one is interested in the Grand Staircase anymore, just in the National Monument, but we found sufficient material to put this article together.

 The huge Grand Staircase geologic formation extends from the bottom of the Grand Canyon in Arizona to the top riser of Bryce Canyon on the west and Boulder Mountain and the Aquaruis Plateau on the east, both in Utah.
 The land rises in broad, tilted terraces which form the Grand Staircase.
 From the south the terraces step up in great technicolor cliffs: Chocolate, Vermilion, White, Gray, and Pink Cliffs, identified in the graphic with red dots.
 Together these escarpments expose two billion to 600 million years of the earth's history in a dramatic geologic library.
 The deep, brilliant red Vermilion Cliffs contain many fossils of fish and early dinosaurs from the Triassic Period.
 Much of the text and images in this article come from the Wikipedia article.

-The NPS article on geology that included keys to the red dots the graphic above no longer exists, but the Utah Geo[logical] Survey paper (2-page PDF, on our server) and the Wikipedia article provide a rudimentary overview of the geology.
-The BLM document on the geology of the Grand Staircase- Escalante National Monument (GSENM Geology, a 43-page PDF on our server that may take a few seconds to load) provides in-depth information on the geology, based on the previous boundary of the national monument.
+The Utah Geo[logical] Survey paper (2-page PDF, on our server) and the Wikipedia article provide overviews.
+The BLM document on the geology of the Grand Staircase- Escalante National Monument (GSENM Geology, a 43-page PDF that may take a few seconds to load) provides in-depth information on the geology, based on the previous boundary of the national monument.

 The Relief Map is a no-frills topographic map scanned from the Utah Geological Survey - the only map I could find.
 It's all about the Monument now, even maps labelled